 The Patient Care Technician Course provides graduates with the skills necessary to professionally perform many patient care duties.
 Students learn the basics of medical terminology, anatomy and physiology and disease processes before moving on to clinical skills.
 The course enables students to care for patients, residents and clients in a professional manner.
 Students access online virtual labs to visualize clinical skills.
-These labs provide students with interactive opportunities to familiarize themselves with skills, as well as interact with real-world scenarios to assess and evaluate how to handle such situations.
+These labs provide students with opportunities to familiarize themselves with skills, as well as interact with real-world scenarios to assess and evaluate how to handle such situations.
 In addition, students learn safety precautions and regulations, nutritional guidelines and effective communication skills.

 Graduates of this course will have the theoretical instruction and practical administrative skills to prepare them for entry-level patient care technician positions.
-With clinical experience students gain on the job, they may be eligible to earn the prestigious Certified Patient Care Technician credential through the National Healthcareer Association.

-- Apply medical terminology, anatomy and communication skills. - Perform and document clinical procedures. - Understand and perform safe practices within the healthcare environment. - Employ legal and ethical standards in healthcare environments. - Assist patients with mental well-being. - Assist patients with positioning, mobility and other physical concerns. - Identify organizations and certifications.
+- Describe the role and responsibilities of patient care technicians in the healthcare system. - Apply medical terminology, anatomy and communication skills. - Understand the use of charting and electronic medical records in healthcare practice. - Understand safe practices within the healthcare environment. - Describe legal and ethical standards in healthcare environments. - Assist patients with physical and mental well-being.